t-mart/find-torrent-files/README.md

    option.

-2. For each file in each torrent, look in the search directories (i.e., where you've copied/moved/renamed the large file, passed with `--search-dir` one or more times) for files that match the torrent file size.
+2. For each file in each torrent, look in the search directories (i.e., where you've copied/moved/renamed the file, passed with `--search-dir` one or more times) for files that match the torrent file size.

    File size retrieval is super fast, so this quickly narrows down candidates.

    If most of the data of the torrent is found, the file is considered a _size-match_.
-(Defaults to at most 10 MiB of missing files, but can be configured with `--fail-threshold-bytes`.)
+(Defaults to at most 50 MiB of missing files, but can be configured with `--fail-threshold-bytes`.)

 3. Continuing with each _size-matched_ torrent, compare the files by piece using their SHA1 hashlist (this is how bittorrent checks integrity).

    If most of the pieces' hashes match, the torrent is considered a _hash-match_.
-(Defaults to 10 MiB worth of missing pieces, but can be configured with `--fail-threshold-bytes`.)
+(Defaults to 50 MiB worth of missing pieces, but can be configured with `--fail-threshold-bytes`.)
 Note that this step takes a long time.